Tesla vehicle Diagnostic Cable Adapter – For Tesla Model S, Model X And Model 3 Diagnostic data port.

 Application software currently available is ScanMyTesla (Android) and TMSpy For Andriod Or TMSpy For IOS.
-Either app will work with an ELM327 or STN11100 compatible OBD-II bluetooth adapter, with the above cable.
-Care must be taken when selecting the OBD-II adapter, as not all cheap adapters support the CAN bus protocol (even if they say they do), we would recommend an OBDLINK LX Bluetooth adapter, but any high quality adapter that supports the ST command set is recommended.
+Either app will work with the ELM327 compatible OBD-II bluetooth adapter, with the above cable.
+Care must be taken when selecting the OBD-II adapter, as not all cheap adapters support the CAN bus protocol (even if they say they do).
+We would recommend an ELM327 V2.2, but any high quality adapter that supports the ST command set is recommended.
 Please refer to application software for further help with ODB-II adapter selection.

 Please note.
 Connecting equipment to your Tesla is done entirely at your own risk.
 EV Accessories Limited will not be held responsible for any damage caused to your vehicle through incorrect use of this product.
 The user is responsible for checking for any damage to the cable prior to use. both upon receipt and for each and every use.